Age of Empires 1 Review

 For lumber you should build your storage pit between the two forests to the east of the berry bushes.
 Tyrinian and Ionian clubmen may attack during this time.
 Thus, you will need to build barracks, archery range and stable of your own in order to defend your settlement from raids as you build up resources and an army.

 Note that Tyrinian archers are difficult to tame if you don't have a few mounted scouts patrolling the southern entrance to your settlement.
-Computer-controlled shoot-and-run archers can pick off an entire mob of clubmen with ease whereas mounted scouts run down the archers as soon as they are fired upon, which is better than relying on guard towers for defense (which archers rarely fire upon).
+Computer-controlled shoot-and-run archers can pick off an entire mob of clubmen with ease whereas mounted scouts run down the archers as soon as they are fired upon, which is better than relying on watch towers for defense (which archers rarely fire upon).

 Once you reach the Tool Age, you should be free to build five farms and win the scenario.